 Field Crops Cereals

 A highly applied module, you’ll learn how to optimise the management of different cereal crops to meet the requirements of specific environments and end-uses.
 To do this, you’ll learn about the production strategies for the major grain cereals, with particular emphasis on factors controlling yield and quality.
-You’ll also examine the structure and function of the Gramineae and the influence of the environment and management practices on crop growth and development.
+You’ll also examine the importance of plant structure and function (for example, the importance of the 'flag leaf' in wheat) of and the influence of the environment and management practices on crop growth and development.
 You’ll have a mix of lectures, seminars, in-class exercises and field work to develop and apply your understanding.

 Rural Business Management

 How do you apply management principles to modern rural businesses?
 This module will develop your knowledge of business management principles and provide you with an opportunity to apply these principles to the type of problems facing rural businesses at the present time.
-You’ll construct and interpret business accounts, use investment appraisal techniques, learn about labour and machinery management, explore the different forms of business organisation, and consider taxation.
+You’ll construct and interpret business accounts, use investment appraisal techniques, learn about labour and machinery management and explore different forms of farm business organisation.
 Using a ‘real-life’ case study, you’ll also learn and practice teamwork, time management and data analysis skills, which are vital when working in business.
-You’ll have a mix of lectures and practical classes, as well as guest lectures from invited speakers to give you insights into the management and finance of rural businesses.
+You’ll have a mix of lectures, practical classes and farm vists, as well as guest lectures from invited speakers to give you insights into the management and finance of rural businesses.

 Applied Bioethics 1: Animals, Biotechnology and Society